devanaoy/devanaoy.github.io/Project1/README.md

 ### A digital clock; An analog clock; show/hide your email:

+This HTML and JavaScript code snippet provides several functionalities on a webpage.

+The first section displays a digital clock by updating the content of a `<div>` element with the id "digit-clock" every 500 milliseconds.
+The time is retrieved using `new Date()`.

+The second section showcases an analog clock using the HTML5 `<canvas>` element.
+The clock is drawn by utilizing the provided external JavaScript file "clock.js."
+This script defines functions to draw the clock face, numbers, and time.
+The `setInterval` function ensures that the clock is updated every second.

+The third section involves a simple mechanism to show/hide an email address on the webpage.
+Initially, the paragraph with the id "email" displays "Show my email."
+Clicking on it toggles between displaying the email address "devanaoy@ucmail.uc.edu" as a hyperlink and reverting to the initial "Show my email" message.

-Same as lab 2, Implemented a digital clock and an analog clock using JavaScript to display current time and also added functionality to show/hide the email address based on user interaction.
+Together, these snippets enhance the webpage with a digital clock, analog clock, and a toggleable email address for user interaction.

 Source Code for digital clock:
 ```JS